-In about two-thirds of a mile, you'll reach a particularly interesting section of the railbed which crosses a low area on a curved stone causeway.
-Just beyond, the A.T. turns left, leaving the railbed, and heads gently uphill on a woods road through dense mountain laurel.
+In about two-thirds of a mile, you'll reach a particularly interesting section of the railbed that crosses a low area on a curved stone causeway.
+Just beyond, the A.T. bears left, leaving the railbed, and heads gently uphill on a footpath through dense mountain laurel.

-After a short climb, you'll reach dirt-and-gravel Sunk Mine Road.
-Here, the A.T. turns right, but you should turn left onto the road, which is marked with the red blazes of the Candlewood Hill Trail (as well as the blue "HT" blazes of the Hudson Trail).
-The road heads downhill to cross Canopus Creek (note the stone causeway - probably a remnant of an old narrow-gauge mine railroad - to the left, just before crossing the bridge), then continues along the side of a hill, with a deep ravine to the right.
+After a short climb, you'll reach dirt-and-gravel Sunken Mine Road.
+Here, the A.T. turns right, but you should turn left onto the road, which heads downhill to cross Canopus Creek (note the stone causeway - probably a remnant of an old narrow-gauge mine railroad - to the left, just before crossing the bridge), then continues along the side of a hill, with a deep ravine on the right.